-Matsutake literally translated as pine mushroom in Japanese, is known as the Japan’s Black Truffle.
-These mushroom grow in pine trees forest covered with fallen leaves, hence the name – Matsutake.
+Matsutake literally translated as pine mushroom in Japanese is known as Japan’s Black Truffle.
+These mushrooms grow in pine trees forest covered with fallen leaves, hence the name – Matsutake.

-The harvest of these incredible mushroom has significantly decrease over time to less than 1,000 tons per year which causes them to become so expensive.
-Up to 90% of Matsutake sold in Japan are actually imported, from countries like China, Northwestern United States, South Korea and North Korea.
+The harvest of these incredible mushrooms has significantly decreased over time to less than 1,000 tons per year which causes them to become so expensive.
+Up to 90% of Matsutake sold in Japan are actually imported, from countries like China, Northwestern United States, South Korea, and North Korea.

 These imported varieties are much cheaper and sell for an average of 10,000 yen (US$110) per kilogram.
 Matsutake is often given as a premium ingredient in gift baskets to show appreciation.